core-wg/observe-multicast-notifications/draft-ietf-core-observe-multicast-notifications.md

    * 'det_senderId' and 'det_hash_alg', defined in {{Section 4 of I-D.amsuess-core-cachable-oscore}}.
 These specify the Sender ID of the Deterministic Client in the OSCORE group, and the hash algorithm used to compute the deterministic request (see {{Section 3.4.1 of I-D.amsuess-core-cachable-oscore}}).

 If a deterministic request is used as phantom observation request for a group observation, the server does not assist clients that are interested to take part to the group observation but do not support deterministic requests.
-This is consistent with the fact that the setup in question already relies on a lot of agreed preconfiguration.
+This is consistent with the fact that the setup in question already relies on a lot of agreed pre-configuration.

 Therefore, the following holds when a group observation relies on a deterministic request as phantom observation request.

-* Every client interested to take part to such a group observation: has to support deterministic requests; and has to know the phantom observation request, as a result of preconfiguration or following its retrieval through dedicated means (see {{appendix-different-sources}}).
+* Every client interested to take part to such a group observation: has to support deterministic requests; and has to know the phantom observation request, as a result of pre-configuration or following its retrieval through dedicated means (see {{appendix-different-sources}}).

 * When running such an observation request, the server does not simultaneously run a parallel group observation for the same target resource, as associated with a different phantom observation request and intended to clients that do not support deterministic requests.